RedBloodCell1/my_portfolio/README.md

 - npm run dev = to start the server
 - Just setting up simple things like and deleting stuff. and learning a little bit about figma developer mode.
 See you later

+Day 2: (1 Hour + ) of study

+What i learned:

+- Vite uses jsx
+- href with "/" inside will take is to top the page
+- We can put variable for css and use it.
+Use :root {} and put the variable inside with **--text-color: red** and then we can import it from another css file to use it.
+This way we can change how the colour should be just from one css variable page without breaking anything
+- After doing standard sizing.
+We want to make the page responsive
+- Use **@media screen and (max-width: 800px) {}** To simply make a web responsive.
+So when the page is below 800px, the styling written inside the media screen will be applied
+- I have learned about react before so i understand the use of ? and &&.
+And i understand a little bit of useState.
+I cant imagine learning this vid without learning react tutorial beforehand, either way.
+There is a lot of interesting way to take advantage of useState.
+For example in this, we can put 2 className using `` and with &&, we can see whether the styles useState variable is false or true.
+Idk how to explain this so it just looks like i am spouting gibberish but i understand probably around 75% and 100% if i slowly digest it.

+CSS:

+Lets actually study css. i will write what i know about something with my own sentence.
+Okay nevermind, im gonna learn about css in css video one day.